-......A tropical tree .....
-An adjective that means covered with lots of decorations Talk about, discuss .....
-The gardens around a building ......Something that supports the roof of a building a.
-Grounds b.
-Pillars ......
-A large, round roof or ceiling c.
-Marble ......
-A type of stone used in buildings d.
-Palm Dome Ornate g.
-Debate palm trees
+......
+A tropical tree

+......An adjective that means covered with lots of decorations

+.....Talk about, discuss

+.....The gardens around a building

+......Something that supports the roof of a building

+......
+A large, round roof or ceiling

+.....
+A type of stone used in buildings

+c.
+Marble

 You will hear information about the Alberta Legislature Building.
-After you listen, fill in the blanks, using the word list below.
+After you listen, fill in The Legislature Grounds the blanks, using the word list below.
 Compare your answers with a partner.

-The Legislature Grounds

-The front of the building includes a \\\\\\ and a \\\\\\.

-Legislative Chamber Grand Staircase viewing gallery Speaker's chair reflecting pool dome fountain rotunda flags

-The Second Floor

-When you enter the b uilding, you are in

-the In the middle there is a

-on the w alls.
-If you look up, you will

-see surrounding

-the .

-The Third Floor

-When you are standing in the rotunda, you will

-see the in front

-of you.
-At the top you will see the doors to

-the

-The Legislative Assembly Chamber

-The

-is at the head of the Chamber.
-The

-is where the public

-can sit and watch the Legislature in session.
+The front of the building includes a and a . palm trees Legislative Chamber The Second Floor Grand Staircase viewing gallery Speaker's chair When you enter the building, you are in reflecting pool dome fountainon the walls.
+If you look up, you will rotunda flags see surrounding the......
+The Third Floor When you are standing in the rotunda, you will see the in front of you.
+At the top you will see the doors to the .
+The Legislative Assembly Chamber The is at the head of the Chamber.
+Theis where the public can sit and watch the Legislature in session.